Ending PKD in Your Family

 ENDING PKD IN THE NEXT GENERATION

-pkDO will fund pre-implantation genetic testing (PGT-M) for 100 families, to enable a new generation of children to be born without PKD.
+pkDO will fund pre-implantation genetic testing (PGT-M) for families to enable a new generation of children to be born without PKD.

 Preimplantation genetic testing (PGT-M), the same proven technology that is already being used to prevent BRCA, Tay-Sachs, and other genetic conditions from being passed down, can be used to end PKD in your family.
 The medical community is largely unaware that this same solution can be used to end PKD. pkDO is creating the patient activism and resources necessary to change this.